marina601/easy-cocktail-recipes/README.md

 ## Problems During Development

 - index.htmt landing page was too on desktop and laptop devices and was not covering the whole screen size.
-  - had to set min and max height to section element
+  - had to set min and max-height to the section element
 - buttons to filter the recipe page
 - email validation